 CELEBRATING 20 YEARS

-Imani Winds have six releases on Koch International Classics and E1 Music, including their Grammy Award nominated recording, The Classical Underground.
-They have also recorded for Naxos and Blue Note and released "The Rite of Spring" on Warner Classics.
+Imani Winds has six albums on Koch International Classics and E1 Music, including their Grammy Award nominated recording, The Classical Underground.
+They have also recorded for Naxos and Blue Note and released Stravinsky’s "Rite of Spring" on Warner Classics.

 Imani Winds is regularly heard on all media platforms including NPR, American Public Media, the BBC, SiriusXM, the New York Times and the Wall Street Journal.